 THE ALZHEIMER’S PROJECT is a presentation of HBO Documentary Films and the National Institute on Aging at the National Institutes of Health in association with the Alzheimer’s Association®, Fidelity® Charitable Gift Fund, and Geoffrey Beene Gives Back® Alzheimer’s Initiative.
 The series’ producer is John Hoffman; the executive producers are Sheila Nevins and Maria Shriver.

 The Memory Loss Tapes, just one part of The Alzheimer’s Project, was aired on HBO several years ago.
 Because of the time that has passed and the fact that many people don’t have access to HBO programming, I thought it would be worth making the entire Memory Loss Tapes video available here.
 (Since this post first appeared, HBO has disallowed viewing of The Memory Tapes without a paid HBO account.
 There is enough content here that I have decided to keep the post available, but without the video itself.
-If you have an HBO account you can see this and other films of The Alzheimer’s Project here.
+If you have an HBO account you can stream this and other films of The Alzheimer’s Project here.
 I am not advocating for HBO and do not expect you to sign up with HBO just for this reason.)

 The Alzheimer’s Project

 The Memory Loss Tapes can, at times, be difficult to sit through.
 At other times I couldn’t help but smile and even laugh while watching.
 For example, Woody (the beginning of the second part) singing with his old acapella group, The Grunions, brought a tear of joy, as did other segments.